jyli7/readertron/README.md

-- currentize items as you scroll (compare window.scrollTop() with the element's scrollTop)

-- handle feed favicons on CRUD
+- pretty up the bookmarklet, and add useful information like title, and some sense of the post preview.

+- where that big subscribe button was, put a "QuickPost" button. highlight those posts in red or something. shows up in a person's share feed.

+- sorter broken in firefox. (missing moz css declaration?)

 - refactor regular vs. shared count maintenance code.
 - show who shared a post in the shared views
 - sort out "My Shared Items" stuff: how to render the posts (as shares?), how to deal with unreads.

-- sorter broken in firefox. (missing moz css declaration?)

 - refresh ALL posts on feed fetch (and propagate to shared copies)
 - cron job in separate thread to poll for new rss data

-- pretty up the bookmarklet, and add useful information like title, and some sense of the post preview.

-- where that big subscribe button was, put a "QuickPost" button. highlight those posts in red or something. shows up in a person's share feed.
+- currentize items as you scroll (compare window.scrollTop() with the element's scrollTop)

 - "1 new items"